modosc/express-robots-txt/README.md

-# express-robots
+# express-robots-txt

 Express middleware for generating a robots.txt or responding with an existing file.
+Forked from [weo-edu/express-robots](https://github.com/weo-edu/express-robots).

 ## Using a file